 Using WhatsApp involves communicating with users through their telephone numbers—you’ll be managing a contact list that will undoubtedly need to be segmented and organized.
 WhatsApp has created a labeling system for tracking customers at different stages of the buying process and customer lifecycle.
 These include prospect, new order, pending payment, paid, order complete, and custom labels you can create yourself.
 If your CRM has a WhatsApp plugin, you can even import your contacts directly.

 6. Create Unique WhatsApp Marketing Content

-There are a multitude of creative ways you can make your WhatsApp advertising more exclusive.
-One of them is to create groups with customers (with consent of course).
+There is a multitude of creative ways you can make your WhatsApp advertising more exclusive.
+One of them is to create groups with customers (with the consent of course).
 You can add up to 256 contacts to a group, which can be segmented based on different interests.
 Options also include limiting posts to administrators or allowing anyone and everyone to contribute.
-Similar to a Facebook Group, this develops an exclusive community in which you can offer special promotions, share behind the scenes content and build rapport with your best customers.
+Similar to a Facebook Group, this develops an exclusive community in which you can offer special promotions, share behind-the-scenes content and build rapport with your best customers.